fnalways/terminus-docs/docs/manual/get-started/create-olares-id.md

+---
+description: Step-by-step guide to creating your Olares ID using LarePass mobile app.
+---
 :::warning Note for Mainland China users
 The steps in this guide differ for users in Mainland China due to regional differences.
 For a version tailored to your region, please read the Simplified Chinese documentation.
 :::